AdguardTeam/AGLint/README.md

 - NPM or Yarn.
 NPM is installed with Node.js, so you don't need to install it separately.
 If you want to use `yarn` instead of `npm`, you can install it from [here](https://classic.yarnpkg.com/en/docs/install)

 ### Installation & Usage
-1. Install `AGLint` to your project:
+1. Install AGLint to your project:
    - NPM: `npm install -D @adguard/aglint`
    - Yarn: `yarn add -D @adguard/aglint`
-2. Initialize the configuration file:
+2. Initialize the configuration file for AGLint:
    - NPM: `npx aglint init`
    - Yarn: `yarn aglint init`
 3. Run AGlint: